mobarski/morty/README.md

 - add Morty to linguist (https://github.com/github/linguist) so it can be detected by GitHub

 Done:
+- { ... } ( -- len addr ) push array length on the stack before addr
 - `a[x 1 add] .get` array notation (remove lambdas for now, introduce [ and ] as visual separators)
 - array notation ( .get .set )
 - more intuitive for ( lo hi incr )